honeycombio/terraform-provider-honeycombio/docs/resources/msteams_recipient.md

 `honeycombio_msteams_recipient` allows you to define and manage an MSTeams recipient that can be used by Triggers or BurnAlerts notifications.

+-> **NOTE** Microsoft has deprecated Teams Incoming Webhooks.
+  It is recommended you recreate your Teams recipients with the `honeycombio_msteams_workflow_recipient` resource.

 ## Example Usage

 ```hcl